ThatPerson/ParSi/README.md

 Particle Simulator

-I aim to build this up overtime, currently it can balance out forces.
-I aim to have it:
+I aim to build this up overtime, Feature list:

+- [x] Balancing forces
-# Detecting collisions
+- [ ] Detecting collisions
-# Working out what happens post collision
+- [ ] Working out what happens post collision
-# Working out what happens in 5 seconds
+- [x] Working out what happens in 5 seconds

 This all works in a 2D plane